roccomuso/netcat/README.md

 #### `serve()`

 Server-side method.

 The `serve` method accepts either a string (indicating a file name, make sure the file exists), a Readable stream or a Buffer.
 When you pass a readable stream the keepalive method could cause the stream to be consumed at the first request and no more can be served (The stream is not cached in a buffer).

+Moreover when serving a file or a Buffer to a socket, the pipe will emit an `end` (EOF) event to the socket.
+Closing the stream.

 #### `send(data [, cb|host])`